 This chickpea, courgette & sweet potato curry is a new favourite in our house.
-We have loved and made a lot of curries over the years, mostly involving nightshade fruit, vegetables and spices I now avoid like tomato, potato, paprika, chile and aubergine.
+We have loved and made a lot of curries over the years, mostly involving nightshade fruit, vegetables and spices I now avoid (to improve my arthritis) like tomato, potato, paprika, chilli and aubergine.
 I have been working on replacing them in my cooking, and here I really hit the jackpot!
 It has the sweet tang, the citrus bang, the earthiness of chickpeas and the melt in the mouth courgette.
 I am SO delighted to have that tomato-esque sauce, and in a less acidic and more nutritious way too, as sweet potatoes and limes together are nurturing, giving foods.
 We use baked sweet potatoes, and batch cook them every week to add to such meals, as baking gives a sweet smooth texture to dishes as well as their goodness.
 Using a baked sweet potato, unlike tomato you don’t need to reduce the sauce to create that silky richness, and so you can make a brighter, fresher curry more easily.

 One of my favourite times to eat a curry is when it is waiting for us after a walk.
 As often as Dan and I can we get out, up into the hills.
 I live for the times when I can feel so free.
 We’re both never happier or more alive.
 The Peaks can be bleak, and yet they are so vibrant and full too.
 I adore their drama.
 We have seen mountain hares recently, still white, darting away across the snow patched tops, and heard our first lapwings, or peewits, of the year, their calls in flight make my heart sing in a way that little else can, the sound of the hills in spring and summer, of freedom and nature and the glorious wild.
 They soar and dance in the sky with each other in spring.
 I could sit and watch and listen to them for hours…